 The Ocmulgee River is known for its unspoiled and gentle currents.
 The World Record Largemouth Bass was caught in an oxbow on the Ocmulgee River in 1932 by George Perry.
-In addition, along the Ocmulgee River are several prehistoric sites of Native American Villages and Spanish Explorer sites.
+Along the Ocmulgee River are several prehistoric sites of Native American villages and Spanish explorer sites.

 These waters are known for a truly amazing experience in canoeing, kayaking, fishing and camping.

-There are 4 public boat ramps in Telfair County along the River.
-Boat Ramps:
+The boat ramps in Telfair County along the river are:

 Hours of Operation

 Sunday: All Day

 Thursday: All Day